Kings Cross management

 Licensed venues – operating hours signage

 From Friday 6 December 2013 all licensed premises in the Kings Cross precinct must display a notice to inform patrons and the local community about its authorised hours of operation.
-The sign, which is approved by the Director-General of the Office of Liquor Gaming and Racing, contains information relating to:
+The sign, which is approved by the Director-General of Liquor & Gaming NSW, contains information relating to: